google/WebFundamentals/src/content/en/updates/posts/2016/02/css-variables-why-should-you-care.markdown

 --foo: if(x > 5) this.width = 10;
 {% endhighlight %}

-White this would not be useful as a variable, as it would be invalid in any normal property, it could potentially be read and acted upon with JavaScript at runtime.
+While this would not be useful as a variable, as it would be invalid in any normal property, it could potentially be read and acted upon with JavaScript at runtime.
 This means custom properties have the potential to unlock all kinds of interesting techniques not currently possible with today’s CSS preprocessors.
 So